 Are you keen to find out more about the LPC, what it entails and how you go about applying?
 Well, look no further!
-This page tells you everything you need to know about the LPC to get ahead of the game.
+This page tells you everything you need to know about the Legal Practice Course.

 What is the LPC?

 The LPC is a vocational postgraduate course which must be completed as part of your training to become a solicitor.
 It is the next stage of study following completion of either:

 - A qualifying LLB law degree; or

 - A non-law degree and a law conversion course such as the Graduate Diploma in Law (GDL).

 The LPC aims to prepare aspiring solicitors for the rigors of legal practice.
 Once you have completed the LPC you can then move on to commence a training contract, which is the final step towards qualification as a solicitor.